 If you’re performing a Review or Compilation, you’ll also need to complete the Disclosure Checklist Optimizer document.
 As with the previous Optimizers, your responses will determine which disclosure checklists will appear in the Documents page.
 Complete and sign off on this document, then complete the newly added checklists.

 This phase also contains the Financial statements.
 Review the statements for accuracy and design.
-You can edit the statement contents, including the ability to override existing values, add groups and rows, add or remove notes and more.
-For more on working with financial statements, see Prepare financial statements .
+You can edit the statement contents, override existing values, add groups and rows, add or remove notes and more (See Conclude the engagement for more details).

 Review and submit the representation letter

 The last step in your engagement is to draft and submit your representation letter along with your findings.
 This letter attests that you and your team have satisfied the terms of the engagement and worked within regulatory constraints.
 As with the other letter documents, your previous checklist responses will help shape the draft content.
 Edit the document as needed and assign it for review.

 Once the letter has been downloaded and signed, your client contact can upload it from the Documents page by selecting 3-160c Representation Letter (Signed) and locating the file on their hard drive or from CaseWare Cloud.